What is Accountant Insurance?

 Certified Public Accountants (CPA), auditors, bookkeepers, and tax preparers play a vital role in managing the finances of businesses and individuals.
 A tax filing error or incoherent financial records can leave your business prone to lawsuits and financial burdens.
 Damage to your office building and lost records may also cause you to close your practice.
 Accounting can be considered a low-risk business considering the property and public risks.
 Although, the hefty legal liability risks may weigh your small business down.
 Accountants across the country face similar issues while carrying about their business.

-A typical package of an Accountant Insurance includes the all-encompassing Business Owners Policy and Professional Liability, Workers’ Compensation and Cyber are the necessary insurance policies you must obtain to protect your employees and the business.
+A typical package of an Accountant Insurance includes the Business Owners Policy and Professional Liability, Workers’ Compensation and Cyber are the necessary insurance policies you must obtain to protect your employees and the business.
 Accountants who own an office building and/or business personal property must purchase Commercial Property Insurance, included in the BOP, to protect their assets.

 Accountants and auditors face several risks and challenges while working as individual entities or with a team.

 - Scenario 1 - Your home office burned down by fire.
 All the important documents are gone, your computer is also a total loss.
 The clients hold you responsible for the hard copy and electronic documents they had submitted to you and want them recovered.
 There will be time and money spent recreating those documents.
 The BOP typically includes coverage for valuable papers and reconstruction expenses.

 - Scenario 2 - Your employee made a mistake in filing tax returns for a multinational company that has been a long-term client.
 The client sues your accounting firm for professional negligence and substantial financial loss.

 - Scenario 3 - A client visiting your office comes in and slips and falls on a wet floor, breaking his hip and is unable to work or travel for business.
 He sues your firm for negligence, medical costs, and lost income.